gitpod-io/gitpod/.github/ISSUE_TEMPLATE/security.md

 ---
-name: Security issue
+name: Security issue (NOT HERE!)
 about: DO NOT REPORT HERE!
-MAIL TO [security@typefox.io](mailto:security@typefox.io)
+MAIL TO security@typefox.io

 ---